 What do you need to join BSV Belsen?

-3. for foreign applications - additional declaration of foreign national
+3. For foreign applications - Supplementary declaration by foreigners

 Before you get to work and fill out the applications, please contact the relevant department head.
-He or she will then take care of your request andexplain all the exact details!
+They will then take care of your request and assist you.I'll explain all the exact details!

 §1 Name and registered office of the association

-The "BELSER SPORTVEREIN e.
-V.", registered in the association register and headquartered in Belsen, pursues exclusively and directly non-profit purposes within the meaning of the section "Tax-privileged purposes" of the German Fiscal Code.
+The “BELSER SPORTVEREIN e.
+V.”, registered in the register of associations and based in Belsen, pursues exclusively and directly charitable purposes within the meaning of the section “Tax-privileged purposes” of the German Fiscal Code.

 The purpose of the association is to promote sports.
-This purpose is achieved primarily through the construction of sports facilities and the promotion of athletic exercises and achievements.
+This purpose is achieved in particular through the construction of sports facilities and the promotion of athletic activities and achievements.

-Its aim is to provide a meaningful complement to the school's physical education program and to provide a fun-filled balance to professional work.
+His aim is to meaningfully complement the physical education offered at school and to create a joyful counterbalance to professional work.
 The club is divided into sections and groups.

 a.
-The association operates on a non-profit basis; it does not primarily pursue commercial purposes.
+The association operates selflessly; it does not primarily pursue its own economic interests.

 b.
-The association's funds may only be used for the purposes stated in its statutes.
-Members may not receive any donations from the association's funds.
+The association's funds may only be used for the purposes stipulated in the articles of association.
+Members do not receive any payments from the association's funds.

 c.
-No person may be favored through expenses that are unrelated to the purpose of the association or through disproportionately high remuneration
+No person may be favored by expenditures that are unrelated to the purpose of the association or by disproportionately high remuneration.

 The club colors are black, red and yellow.